Table of Contents

-The International Center for Science in Drug Policy (ICSDP) recently backed up that claim.
+The International Society for the Study of Drug Policy (ISSDP) recently backed up that claim.
 Their Director says, “The evidence clearly indicates that forcibly enrolling individuals does not result in sustained, positive outcomes.”

 Finally, suggest that your loved one read positive stories of others who have struggled with addiction.
 This helps them learn that becoming sober is possible.
 It also helps them to get the motivation needed to take the first step.

 You don’t need to fight addiction alone.
-Call now to find out the best way to help someone with addiction today.
+Call the expert, compassionate team at Find Addiction Rehabs now to find out the best way to help someone with addiction today.

 Deborah Tayloe is a freelance writer specializing in health and sciences.
 Deborah earned a B.S.Ed. in Secondary Education/English, accompanied by a Spanish minor.
 Her writing expertise allows her to craft engaging, impactful articles to help people be well.

 In addition, she holds a fully accredited Certificate of Natural Medicine and is a certified Herbalist.
 Through her understanding of complementary medicine, Deborah helps medical professionals give people the information they need to embrace natural approaches to wellness.